Skip to main content

 3. Or use composer mode for multi-file fixes:

-Use audit-website skill to audit this site, then fix all issues across the codebase
+/audit-website then fix all issues across the codebase

 Windsurf / Aider / Other Agents